 One of our clients, Adrien Beauduin, a student involved in the CEU protests, is a Belgian citizen and therefore the European Union may have jurisdiction over his attempted surveillance.
 On his behalf, we lodged a complaint with the Commission and asked it to investigate whether his rights to freedom of residence and employment guaranteed by the Treaty on the Functioning of the European Union had been violated (university education is also considered to be a form of employment according to the interpretation of the Court of Justice of the European Union).

 It is easily conceivable that foreigners are more likely to attract the attention of the secret services and to be subject to politically motivated surveillance than Hungarian citizens—it is therefore reasonable to assume that there may be discrimination against citizens of other Member States.
+People in professions that require strict confidentiality (such as journalists or lawyers) may be deterred from working in Hungary because of the risk of surveillance.
+This could violate the free movement of labour and services and thus EU law.

 Hungarian national security legislation falls short of the fundamental rights standards of other EU countries, which in itself may act as a deterrent to other EU citizens from residing in Hungary, as they may have a more well-founded fear of surveillance than elsewhere in the EU.
 The mere fact that it is impossible to prove discrimination because of the covert nature of the surveillance should not in itself lead to the erosion of rights guaranteed to EU citizens.
 We therefore take the view that the right to the free movement of persons and the free movement of labour of an EU citizen who is deterred from residing or working in Hungary by a rule that discriminates against foreigners is infringed.